Rishi Sunak to take up jobs at Oxford and Stanford

 Rishi Sunak is set to return to his former universities as he takes up two new jobs in the UK and America.

-The former prime minister announced on Tuesday he would be joining Oxford University’s Blavatnik School of Government as a member of its World Leaders Circle, as well as taking up a visiting fellowship at Stanford University’s Hoover Institution in California.
+The former prime minister announced on Tuesday he would be joining Oxford University’s Blavatnik School of Government as a member of its World Leaders Circle.

+He will also take up a visiting fellowship at the Hoover Institution, a think thank based at Stanford University in California, where he first met his wife Akshata Murty.

 Mr Sunak, who studied philosophy, politics and economics at Oxford before earning a master of business administration degree at Stanford, said he was “delighted” to be joining the two institutions.